 On April 13, 1997, he won his first major, The Masters, making him the tournament’s youngest winner at the age of 21.
 He also set the record for the fastest climb to the No. 1 spot in the Official World Golf Rankings.

-In 2000, Woods won six straight events in the PGA Tour — the longest streak since Ben Hogan in 1948 — including the US Open where his performance was dubbed as “the greatest performance in golf history” by Sports Illustrated as he won it with a record 15-stroke margin.
+In 2000, Woods won six straight events in the PGA Tour, the longest streak since Ben Hogan in 1948.
+This included the U.S. Open where Sports Illustrated dubbed his performance as “the greatest performance in golf history” as he won it with a record 15-stroke margin.

 At the age of 24 years old, he became the youngest golfer to achieve the Career Grand Slam.
-By the end of 2000, he was named Sports Illustrated Sportsman of the Year and was ranked by Golf Digest magazine as the 12-best golfer of all time.
+By the end of 2000, Sports Illustrated named him Sportsman of the Year, and Golf Digest magazine ranked him as the 12th-best golfer of all time.

 In April 2008, Woods underwent knee surgery that made him miss the next two months of the PGA Tour.
 He returned for the U.S. Open but struggled on the first day.
 Despite his struggles, he eventually got the dramatic win.